-To help you secure the job and earn the paralegal salary you desire, learn three important steps you can take to maximize your salary potential as you move toward beginning your paralegal career.
+To help you prepare, here are three steps you can take to gain information and maximize your salary as you move toward beginning your paralegal career.

-On-the-job training may have been sufficient for paralegals in the past but due to increased competition for paralegal jobs, an AAS Paralegal Degree or a Paralegal Certificate for College Graduates is becoming necessary to secure the positions.
+On-the-job training may have been sufficient for paralegals in the past, but due to increased competition for paralegal jobs, an Associateʼs Degree or Post-Baccalaureate certificate is becoming necessary to secure the most lucrative positions.

-Professional paralegal associations warn, when choosing a paralegal program, avoid short-term paralegal programs lasting just a few weeks.
-These programs cannot provide the thorough legal education needed to succeed as a paralegal and are frowned upon by some employers.
-Donʼt be tempted to take this shortcut; it may actually hinder your career growth and salary prospects in the long run.
+When choosing a paralegal program, avoid short-term paralegal courses lasting just a few weeks.
+These programs do not normally provide the thorough legal education needed to succeed as a paralegal and are frowned upon by some employers.
+Donʼt be tempted to take this shortcut; it may actually hinder your salary prospects in the long run.

 3. Look for ways to Gain Experience

 As a student at CALS, you can gain experience through the paralegal externship program prior to graduation.
-Perhaps this externship opportunity combined with the passion and experience of our faculty is what gives the salary advantage to graduates.
+Perhaps this practical experience is what gives this apparent salary advantage to graduates.

-Request more information about how Center for Advanced Legal Studies can help you create a new future as a paralegal.
-Find details about our paralegal programs, faculty, staff, and curriculum today at www.paralegal.edu, or calling 800-446-6931
+Request more information about how Center for Advanced Legal Studies can help you create a new future in the field you most enjoy today.
+Find details about our paralegal programs, online paralegal studies classes, faculty, staff, and curriculum today at http://www.paralegal.edu/.